Dee-troit DebHost of Evening Blues

 “How can the angels get to sleep When the Devil leave his porch light on?” — Unknown

-That question has been pondered by Dee-troit Deb ever since hearing it on an obscure radio program several years ago.
-Suspecting that the answer just might lie in the blues, Deb has returned to host “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.
+Dee-troit Deb has pondered that question ever since hearing it on an obscure radio program many years ago.
+Suspecting that the answer just might lie in the blues, Deb began hosting “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.